 Developing Managers to Support Teams

-Studies show the biggest influencer employee engagement is the direct manager.
-There is substantial focus on managers driving productivity, yet many managers struggle to develop the foundational trust and rapport with their team members to be a positive influence on employee engagement.
+Studies show the biggest influencer of employee engagement is the direct manager.
+There is substantial focus on managers driving productivity, yet many managers struggle to develop the foundational trust and rapport with their team members to be a positive influence on engagement.
 Training and development programs for managers can equip them with the necessary skills to support their teams and enhance overall employee engagement.

 These programs should include training on effective communication, conflict resolution, and emotional intelligence.
 Regular workshops and seminars can help managers stay updated on best practices for team management.
 Additionally, providing mentorship opportunities where experienced leaders guide new managers can be invaluable.
 Encouraging managers to set clear goals, give constructive feedback, and recognize team achievements fosters a positive work environment.
 By investing in these areas, companies can ensure their managers are well-equipped to support and engage their teams effectively.